Al Jazeera Media Network: Launch

-The original Al Jazeera Satellite Channel (then called JSC or Jazeera Satellite Channel) was launched on 1 November 1996.
+Al Jazeera was founded by Hamad Bin Khalifa Al Thani, the then-Emir of the State of Qatar and head of the Al Thani Qatari Royal Family.
+He first publicly floated the idea of launching an international news channel in August 1994, when he was still crown prince.
+The Al Jazeera Satellite Channel was launched on 1 November 1996.
 The creation of the new Arabic news network followed the closure of the first BBC Arabic language television station, then a joint venture with Orbit Communications Company, owned by Saudi King Fahd's cousin, Khalid bin Faisal Al Saud.
-The BBC channel had closed after a year and a half when the Saudi government attempted to thwart a documentary pertaining to executions under sharia law.
+The BBC channel had closed after a year and a half when the Saudi government attempted to thwart a documentary pertaining to executions of prominent Saudi dissidents.
+Many former BBC Arabic journalists subsequently joined Al Jazeera during its initial hiring phase.
+Following a London screening of a six-hour test broadcast, the emir dropped his initial idea to mix news and entertainment, and decided on an all-news format.

-The founder of Al Jazeera News Network is Hamad Bin Khalifa Al Thani, the Emir of the State of Qatar and head of the Al Thani Qatari Royal Family.
-The Emir of Qatar, Sheikh Hamad bin Khalifa, provided a loan of QAR 500 million ($137 million) to sustain Al Jazeera through its first five years, as Hugh Miles detailed in his book Al Jazeera: The Inside Story of the Arab News Channel That Is Challenging the West.

-Al Jazeera's first day on air was 1 November 1996.
-It offered six hours of programming per day which would increase to 12 hours by the end of 1997.
-It was broadcast to the immediate neighborhood as a terrestrial signal, and on cable, as well as through satellites (which was also free to users in the Arab world).
-1 January 1999 was Al Jazeera's first day of 24-hour broadcasting.
-Employment had more than tripled in one year to 500 employees, and the agency had bureaus at a dozen sites as far as EU and Russia.
-Its annual budget was estimated at $25 million at the time.
+At launch, Al Jazeera broadcast six hours of programming per day, expanding to twelve hours by the end of 1997.
+It was broadcast to the immediate surrounding region as a terrestrial signal and on cable, as well as through satellites (a service which was free to users in the Arab world).
+On 1 January 1999, Al Jazeera began broadcasting on a 24-hour schedule.
+Within a year, employment had more than tripled to approximately 500 staff, and the network had established bureaus at a dozen locations, extending to the European Union, Russia, and Taliban-controlled Afghanistan.
+Its annual budget was estimated at $30 million at the time.
+Al Jazeera was included in cable packages in the United States, the United Kingdom, and Israel.